Metaserverless/App2/README.md

-# App2
+# Example Application 1

-Example Application 2
+How to start see: https://github.com/Metaserverless/AppMain